jeremybmerrill/bigappleserialbus/README.md

 Bus arrival times are predicted using k-means clustering -- that is, BIG DATA ANALYTICS AND MACHINE LEARNING -- to based on previous, similar bus trajectories collected while the script runs.
 Inspired by [this academic paper](http://www.iis.sinica.edu.tw/~cclljj/publication/2012/12_GIS-HTTP.pdf).

+All trajectories are used except those where any single segment took longer than 300 seconds, on the theory that a bus that waits 5 minutes at a stop has suffered some sort of exception (sick passenger? fight? breakdown?) that makes it unsuitable for prediction.

 will this work in my city?
 --------------------------
 I dunno, maybe!